 A chart including information on sequencing costs can be found here: DNA Sequencing Costs

 Top of page

-All four components of The NHGRI Genome Sequencing Program are under continuous programmatic evaluation.
+All components of The NHGRI Genome Sequencing Program are under continuous programmatic evaluation.
 NHGRI Staff consults quarterly with a group of scientific advisors to the program about individual grantee and program performance.
 Program grantees submit quarterly reports that describe progress, including detailed production summaries for the more production-oriented programs.
 All major program decisions are vetted by the National Advisory Council for Human Genome Research.

 In addition, the grantees are organized into a research network; within and between programs, these networks collaborate on matters such as best practices, standards, policies, methods development, data analysis, technology adaptation, and other common interests.
 All four programs meet with NHGRI Staff and the SAP at an annual meeting.